Cornwall Shinty Club: Current club

 2018 saw Cornwall saw Cornwall's Student team CSM win the Oxford 6s, beating 2 strong London sides as well as sides from Dundee University and the hosts Oxford.
 They lost out narrowly to London 1-2 at the London Festival of Shinty in Oct 2018.

-2019 saw Cornwall Cornwall enter the newly formed English Shinty League, with wins over Devon and Development to date, they competed again at the 3 Sisters 6s Tournament at Musselborough, The Shinty Shop Challenge Cup (English Nationals) at Bath and a strong showing at St Andrews 6s May 5, 2019, where they beat Kintyre 4–1, St Andrews University 1st 2–0 and St Andrews Alumnii 4–0 to progress to the semi-finals, where they met Kintyre a second time, following Kintyre's 3–2 win over Ardnamurchan.
+2019 saw Cornwall Cornwall enter the newly formed English Shinty League, with wins over Devon and Development to date, they competed again at the 3 Sisters 6s Tournament at Musselborough, The Shinty Shop Challenge Cup (English Nationals) at Bath and a strong showing at St Andrews 6s May 5, 2019, where they beat Kintyre 4–1, St Andrews University 1st 2–0 and St Andrews Alumni 4–0 to progress to the semi-finals, where they met Kintyre a second time, following Kintyre's 3–2 win over Ardnamurchan.
 They beat Kintyre 5–0 in the semi-final before finally surcoming to ESA rivals London Camanchd 1-2 in a closely fought all ESA final showdown.